Overview

 The chart compares the Amtrak Board with six similar entities, all of whom exist, like Amtrak, to serve the public interest.

-We also reviewed the transparency of the boards that oversee each of the thirty (30) odd publicly-funded providers of passenger rail service in the United States.
+We also reviewed the transparency of the boards that oversee each of the thirty–odd publicly-funded providers of passenger rail service in the United States.

-We found that all 30 of these organizations have both open and transparent board of directors meetings.a
+We found that almost all of these organizations have both open and transparent board meetings.a

 Here’s a sampling of the organizations that we reviewed, with a link to the respective organization’s board of directors webpage.